 Accessory Living Quarters.
-Living quarters of permanent construction without kitchen or cooking facilities, used primarily for temporary guests of the occupants of the principal dwelling on the lot, and not rented or otherwise used as a separate dwelling.
+Living quarters of permanent construction without kitchen or cooking facilities, which may be attached, detached, or located within the living areas of the primary dwelling unit on the lot.

 Adult Family Day Care.
 A day-care facility licensed by the State of California that is located in a single-unit residence or other dwelling unit where a resident of the dwelling provides care and supervision for adults over the age of 18 for periods of less than 24 hours a day.